ransome1/sleek/README.md

 2. Clone sleek `git clone https://github.com/ransome1/sleek.git` and cd into sleeks directory
 3. Install dependencies `yarn install --production`
 4. Build sleek `yarn build:windows` or `yarn build:linux` or `yarn build:macos`
+5. The binaries will be placed in the working directory, in a subfolder named `dist`

 ### Features
 * Uses existing todo.txt files or creates new ones